Singularity23x0/kueue/keps/10189-multikueue-global-status-condition/README.md

 #### Disadvantages

-The main issue here, is that while we ensure the status covers all MultiKueue cases, reading the state of the job's execution remains complex.
-We still have to read an understand a multitude of conditions and status information to piece together the inner workings of MultiKueue, isntead of being provided with a clear, human-readable summary.
-This is especially apparrent when considering the latter variant, where the number of added conditions expands to 3 or 4.
+The main issue here is that, while we ensure the status covers all MultiKueue cases, reading the state of the job's execution remains complex.
+We still have to read and understand a multitude of conditions and status information to piece together the inner workings of MultiKueue, isntead of being provided with a clear, human-readable summary.
+This is especially apparent when considering the latter variant, where the number of added conditions expands to 3 or 4.